Germany must have frank talk about integration: Merkel

 Chancellor Angela Merkel said Thursday Germany must have a "fundamental" debate about how to integrate newcomers, as police identified 16 people suspected of a shocking rash of sexual assaults blamed on migrants.

-Some 121 complaints have been filed so far, with police saying they are investigating "16 young men... mostly of North African origin" although no one has yet been charged.
+Police said they are investigating "16 young men... mostly of North African origin" although no one has yet been charged.

 Investigators are trawling through CCTV footage and examining witness accounts to determine whether the suspects were implicated, police added.